 Nuts and seeds are a wonderful addition to your diet.
-They have a bounty of healthy fats, minerals, protein and vitamins.
+They have a bounty of healthy fats, minerals, protein, and vitamins.
 However, they can also be a bit rough on your stomach.
 That's because they contain phytic acid and enzyme inhibitors that prevent them from being digested well and that can be detrimental to your health.

 The answer to this problem is simple: soak your nuts and seeds

-When seeds and nuts are planted in the ground, the warmth and moisture in the soil around them breaks down their skins so that they can germinate and grow into plants.
+When seeds and nuts are planted in the ground, the warmth and moisture in the soil around them break down their skins so that they can germinate and grow into plants.
 Likewise, when we soak our nuts and seeds, we break down the encasing on these great sources of energy and make the nutrients more available to us.